matomo-org/developer-documentation/docs/generated/master/Hooks.md

 ### ViewDataTable.configure
-_Defined in [Piwik/Plugin/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php) in line [120](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php#L120)_
+_Defined in [Piwik/Plugin/ViewDataTable](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php) in line [146](https://github.com/piwik/piwik/blob/master/core/Plugin/ViewDataTable.php#L146)_

-Triggered during [ViewDataTable](#) is constructed.
+Triggered during [ViewDataTable](#) construction.
 Subscribers should customize the view based on the report that it is displaying.

-Plugins that define their own reports must subscribe to this event in order to customize how the Piwik UI will display and navigate the report.
+Plugins that define their own reports must subscribe to this event in order to specify how the Piwik UI will display the report.

 **Example**